Singapore Income Tax Guide YA2026: Brackets & Reliefs

 Bottom Line

-YA2026 keeps the well-established progressive 13-bracket structure, with no rebate this year.
-The biggest levers for most taxpayers are RSTU top-ups (up to $16,000 in reliefs), SRS contributions ($15,300 SC/PR cap), and WMCR for working mothers.
+YA2026 keeps the well-established progressive 13-bracket structure, with no rebate this year and two reliefs gone (Course Fees and FDWL).
+The biggest levers for most taxpayers remain CPF Cash Top-Up Relief (up to $16,000), SRS contributions ($15,300 SC/PR cap), and WMCR for working mothers — with the wrinkle that MRSS-matched top-ups no longer double as tax relief from YA2026.
 Tax residency is binary — 183 days in or out — and the difference between resident progressive rates and non-resident flat rates is one of the larger financial decisions for foreigners in Singapore.

 Ready to run the numbers?